Homer Halibut Fishing Begins Here!

 Our Fleet

-Our boats are named after Orion the Hunter and Scorpio the scorpion.
-Greek mythology says that Orion The Hunter drew the ire of Gaia the goddess of Earth who sent Scorpio the giant scorpion to kill Orion.
-It was an amazing contest that was witnessed by Zues and Artemis.
+Our boats are named after Orion the Hunter and Scorpio the scorpion, and Europa, the princess who captured the admiration of Zeus.
+Greek mythology says that Orion The Hunter drew the ire of Gaia the goddess of Earth, when he bragged about being such an adept hunter that he was going to kill all the animals on earth.
+To prevent this slaughter, Gaia sent Scorpio the giant scorpion to kill Orion.
+It was an amazing contest that was witnessed by Zeus and Artemis.
 They were so impressed by the battle that both contestants were raised to the heavens in honor of their great battle.

 Just like the battle between Orion and Scorpio, it’s always exciting to see which of the boats won the battle for the biggest fish of the day.